Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Simplify Jobs Pricing

-The Simplify+ tier breaks down as follows:
+The paid tier breaks down as follows:

 - Free - Copilot autofill (basic), Matches job board, application tracker, referral tools.